 The interpretability of fraud detection models is crucial for understanding how they make decisions and gaining insights into the factors contributing to fraudulent behavior.
 However, complex and opaque models, such as deep learning neural networks, may lack interpretability, making it challenging to trust and explain their predictions.

-Employing interpretable models, such as decision trees or logistic regression, whenever possible can enhance transparency and trust in the fraud detection system.
-Additionally, techniques such as feature importance analysis, model-agnostic interpretability methods, and model documentation help explain the predictions of complex models.
+To deal with this challenge, we employ interpretable models, such as decision trees and logistic regression, whenever possible to enhance transparency and trust in the fraud detection system.
+Additionally, to help explain the predictions of complex models, we leverage in our projects techniques such as feature importance analysis, model-agnostic interpretability methods, and model documentation.

 Privacy and Ethical Concerns